sjsrey/ors/ors_address.md

 ## Open Access
 A recent development in scientific publishing has been the move to the so called open access publication model.
 Although it can take on different forms, the basic premise is that once a scientific paper has been published, and requisite fees paid, it is made freely available to interested readers.
-The model has gained much momentum; as of 2011 estimates are that some 50\% of all scientific papers published are in some form of open access.\footnote{At the time of writing, all the leading regional science journals offered some form of open access.}
+The model has gained much momentum; as of 2011 estimates are that some 50\% of all scientific papers published are in some form of open access [@Van-Noorden:2013aa].
+The leading regional science journals have all adopted some form of open access, although there is variation in the fees charged to the authors: Annals of Regional Science (\$3000), International Regional Science Review (\$1500), Journal of Regional Science (\$3000), Papers in Regional Science (\$3000), Regional Science and Urban Economics (\$1800).
-It is useful to take a look at the pressures that have driven its evolution.

 Three general forces have been responsible for open access coming into being.
 First, and most prominently, is the widespread disenchantment by the academic community with the traditional commercial publishing model.
 This is reflected in such documents as *The Cost of Knowledge*, signed by some 14,000 scientists who pledged to no longer participate in commercial scientific publishing, from refusing to submit their articles to journals under the traditional model, to declining referee requests or serving in any aspect of the editorial process.
 This was a key component of the boycott of Elsevier.